 The Orlando Negro Chamber of Commerce published their first business directory in 1949, under the direction of chamber president, Z. L. Riley.
 Included is a letter of congratulations from then city mayor, William Beardall as well as a letter of welcome by President Riley.

-1964-1965 Directory of the Orlando Negro Chamber of Commerce with numerous photographs.
+1952 Orlando Negro Chamber of Commerce Business Directory

 1955 Orlando Negro Chamber of Commerce Business Directory